1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Lifestyle and Diet Modifications

-• Avoidance of rapid weight loss or crash diets
+• Shunning of rapid weight loss or crash diets.

 2. Medications

-• Ursodiol to dissolve small cholesterol-based bile duct stones
+• Ursodiol to dissolve small bile duct stones that are cholesterol based.

 3. Minimally Invasive or Advanced Procedures

-• Laparoscopic cholecystectomy to remove the gallbladder and prevent recurrence
+• Laparoscopic cholecystectomy to excisions of the gallbladder as well as to prevent the recurrence.

-• Advanced imaging-guided drainage or lithotripsy in complex cases
+• Complicated cases Advanced imaging-guided drainage or lithotripsy.

 Scott Liu